Bathroom Remodeling: Can You Live With That?

 You Don't Have To Put Up With That Anymore

-There are many details that a careless or hurried remodeler might over look.
-The client might not notice any of them until six months or a year later.
-We take care of all those little things up front-- in the design phase and during construction.
+There are many details that an inexperienced or hurried remodeler might over look during a bathroom remodeling project.
+The client might not notice any of these mistakes until six months or a year later.
+We take care of all those little things up front--in the design phase and later on during construction.
+The design build approach to bathroom remodeling is based on a high standard of communication and collaboration.

 It is the design build mindset, the ongoing communication between designer, builder and homeowner that keeps us on track.
 Whether the client is conscious of it or not, it is the Gilday way to make your home right today, better than it was yesterday and much better than you imagined it would be once the project is finally finished.